You’ve heard of the beautiful fjords. But how much do you really know about Norway’s iconic scenery?

-The fjords were created when huge glaciers recede over time, leaving behind a huge chasms that were subsequently flooded by sea water.
+The fjords were created when the weight of huge glaciers carved out valleys over time.
+This leaves behind valleys that were subsequently flooded by sea water.

 The long, narrow inlets of water and steep-sided mountain faces create one of the finest and natural wonders not just in Norway but the world.

 This article explores the wonder and beauty of Norway’s fjords, including the most popular, the longest and deepest, the narrowest, and just for fun my favourite fjord.

 If you have an interest in Norway, possible ideas for future travel destinations, or just want to brush up on some random fjord knowledge, then read on, and learn some fun facts about the countries most iconic natural wonder.

 Norway’s most popular fjord